Call for Papers

 - Economics of privacy and personal data

 In order to encourage participation of young researchers, the submission of papers by students is encouraged.
-These papers will be treated as thoroughly as full papers, but can be shorter (up to 4000 words) and reflect novel thinking that might not have been fully elaborated just yet.
+These papers will be treated as thoroughly as full papers, but can be shorter (up to 4000 words, excluding bibliography and appendices) and reflect novel thinking that might not have been fully elaborated just yet.

-In addition to student papers, short papers are invited as this call is open to anyone who has a sketch of an idea, opinion or a call for collaboration.
-Short papers should be up to 4000 words and should not overlap with work published elsewhere.
+In addition to student papers, short papers are also invited as this call is open to anyone who has a sketch of an idea, opinion or a call for collaboration.
+Short papers should be up to 4000 words, excluding bibliography and appendices and should not overlap with work published elsewhere.

 Review and Publication

 Submissions of original work are invited; papers must not overlap substantially with work already published or simultaneously submitted to a journal or a proceedings bearing venue.
-Submissions can be up to 8000 words long, excluding bibliography and appendices.
-Shorter submissions are encouraged, as described elsewhere.
-Submissions must be drafted in English and they currently need to comply with the Springer LNCS style guide, which can be found at:
+Submissions must be drafted in English and need to comply with the Springer LNCS style guide, which can be found here and here.
+Within the submitted manuscript, authors are advised to metion below the title whether their submission is a research/opinion, a student or a short paper.

 All submissions will be thoroughly reviewed by our PC members.
-We aim at minimal 3 average 4 reviews per Paper.
-Authors must submit their papers according to conditions and within the deadline communicated on the conference web site.
-Conference Chairs and Springer Publishers are currently negotiating the conditions for acceptance in Lecture Notes in Computer Science.
-Pre-proceedings will be published by the Austrian Computing Society and made available at the conference.
+We aim at minimum 3 reviews per paper.
+Authors must submit their papers according to conditions and within the deadline indicated below.

-Submission can be made through Easychair at https://easychair.org/conferences/?conf=apf2017
+Submissions can be made through Easychair at https://easychair.org/conferences/?conf=apf2023